ducksouplab/mastok/README.md

 - the client sends a `Land` message to share a fingerpring that acts as an identifier (then server will decide to accept, redirect or ban this participant for this particular session)
 - if `Land` is accepted, the participant is asked to agree with the session rules
 - if yes, the client sends a `Agree` message to the server
-- if campaign relies on grouping participants, the participant is asked to select a group (for instance male or female), the client thus sending a `Connect` message to the server.
+- if campaign relies on grouping participants, the participant is asked to select a group (for instance male or female), then the js client sends a `Connect` message to the server.
 If there is not grouping, `Connect` is not needed
-- now the participant has joined the waiting room and a `PoolSize` message update is sent from the server
+- now the participant has joined the waiting room and a `PoolSize` message update is sent from the server (or `Pending` if there are too many people in the pool)
 - when the waiting pool is full (ready), the client receives a `SessionStart` message from the server

+## Participant messages

+The server may send the following messages to a participant: `State`, `Consent`, `Grouping`, `PoolSize`, `Pending`, `SessionStart`, `Disconnect`.

+A participant may send the following messages to the server: `Land`, `Agree`, `Connect`.

+## Supervisor messages

+The server may send the following messages to a supervisor: `State`, `PoolSize`, `PendingSize`, `SessionStart`.

+A supervisor may send the following messages to the server: `State` (to update it).

 ## Credits